-Motorcycle boots are a vital piece of security, comfort and safety offering defence against mishap should your foot or ankle contact the ground.
+Motorcycle boots are a vital piece of security, comfort and safety offering defence against mishap – should your foot or ankle contact the ground.
 Their grip is important too because your feet are all that’s holding up your motorcycle when stopped.
 And if you enjoy endless hours of riding, they need to be comfortable.

-To take the guesswork out of when it’s time for a new pair of motorcycle boots, follow these recommended tips:
+To take the guesswork out of when it’s time for a new pair of motorcycle boots, follow these tips:

 - They Don’t Fit / Velcro Fasteners Won’t Stick.
-If you wear lightweight sporty motorcycle boots, one day you might notice that the formerly glove-like uppers are now rather loose and won’t remain fastened.
+If you wear lightweight sporty motorcycle boots, one day you might notice that the formerly glove-like uppers are now loose, and won’t remain fastened.
 If the uppers are becoming baggy or shapeless, the structural elements in the upper boot may be giving way.

-The Good News: If you have a pair of worn-out motorcycle boots that you simply adore, a good shoe repair expert may be able to patch the uppers and repair (or completely resole) the soles.
+If you have a pair of worn-out motorcycle boots that you simply adore, a good shoe repair expert may be able to patch the uppers and repair (or completely resole) the soles.
 (Damaged waterproof boots, not so much.)
 It never hurts to stop in for an estimate before you go boot shopping again.